A refreshingly light salad with cucumber, tomato, and red onion that makes a great side or a meal.

-Cucumber Salad was a classic summer salad we’d always have prepared in our home with cucumbers and tomatoes from the garden.
+Cucumber salad was a classic summer salad we’d always have prepared in our home growing up, filled with cucumbers and tomatoes from the garden.
 It’s a perfect display of eating local and seasonally when eating from your own garden or from your neighbors (farmers, CSA’s, etc.).
 Both cucumbers and tomatoes are at their prime in the summer months generally starting around June.
 So let’s take full advantage of their flavor and more importantly their nutrient content at this time with one of my favorites!

 Simple salad to make (check), delicious to eat (check), fantastic health benefits (check!).
 The combination of tomatoes, cucumbers, onion, and garlic combined contain anti-cancer benefits (and here, here, and here), anti-inflammatory (and here), immune health, antimicrobial properties, bone health (and here), and cardiovascular health benefits (and here).